Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 We historically have seen a much better pull-through in margins as we look at sort of the fixed cost nature of our business.
 And so, we made a big investment in our sales force.
 We put in salesforce.com 18 months ago.
 And honestly, from an organic revenue growth standpoint, that is certainly the priority for the company right now.

-We know we can grow through acquisitions and we can do a good job of integrating acquisitions, but the best growth that we think we can get to drive more volumes to our fixed facilities is by expanding our sales force and growing organically.
+We know we can grow through acquisitions, and we can do a good job of integrating acquisitions, but the best growth that we think we can get, to drive more volumes through our fixed facilities, is by expanding our sales force and growing organically.
 So – and we think the margin pull-through typically is much better on our waste disposal side of our business than it is anywhere.
 Is that helpful?

 Joe G. Box - KeyBanc Capital Markets, Inc.

 Yeah.
 Yeah, that's helpful.
-I mean, I guess, I just wonder if historical precedent is really applicable here given how different the business looks now relative to how it's looked in past cycles?
+I mean, I guess I just wonder if historical precedent is really applicable here, given how different the business looks now relative to how it's looked in past cycles.

 Michael L. Battles - Clean Harbors, Inc.

-So, Joe, I would just say that if you look at kind of going back a couple, three years, our challenge has been revenue growth.
+So, Joe, I would just say that, if you look at kind of going back a couple, three years, our challenge has been revenue growth.
 I mean, we've been able to – we got some acquisitions, we did some good things, but revenue growth has been our challenge, and that's been kind of the problem we faced in previous years.
-The good thing about – what I feel good about kind of 2017 and 2018, even though we are taking down guidance, is that we've gotten the revenue growth now, and I think that that we've gotten the team focused on it and moving in the right direction, so I feel good about it.
+The good thing about – what I feel good about kind of 2017 and 2018, even though we are taking down guidance, is that we've gotten the revenue growth now, and I think that that – we've gotten the team focused on it and moving in the right direction, so I feel good about it.

-So when you talk about kind of the priorities for the company and why that's so important, it's because it's been a weakness, and led by Alan and the management team we try to push the team to get revenue growth, and we have.
+So, when you talk about kind of the priorities for the company and why that's so important, it's because it's been a weakness, and led by Alan and the management team, we try to push the team to get revenue growth, and we have.
 We have a new incinerator and we filled that new incinerator.
-So again that, that was the goal, and that was – and I think, it's achieved.
-Now the challenge is, okay, we did what we're asked to do, now you've got to turn that around and make it kind of more profitable.
+So again that, that was the goal, and that was – and I think it's achieved.
+Now the challenge is, okay, we did what we asked you to do, now you've got to turn that around and make it kind of more profitable.

 Joe G. Box - KeyBanc Capital Markets, Inc.

-And I certainly get that, and I would assume that there's really no change to the operating leverage of the Tech Services business, if anything maybe it's going to be greater given the new incinerator once you get beyond some of these one-time costs, but I would think that the rest of the business maybe has a lower incremental margin just given some of the characteristics there.
+And I certainly get that, and I would assume that there's really no change to the operating leverage of the Tech Services business, if anything maybe it's going to be greater, given the new incinerator, once you get beyond some of these one-time costs.
+But I would think that the rest of the business maybe has a lower incremental margin, just given some of the characteristics there.
 My guess, that's just (54:42)?

 Alan S. McKim - Clean Harbors, Inc.

 Yeah.
-I think, when you look at some of our landfills, you look at some of our treatment plants, we still have opportunities to grow more volumes into our fixed facilities, so as much as we focus on incineration in these calls, there's – we have a lot of treatment, recycling and disposal assets that have a lot of opportunity to expand and drive some better margins than we're seeing in the business right now.
+I think, when you look at some of our landfills, you look at some of our treatment plants, we still have opportunities to grow more volumes into our fixed facilities, so, as much as we focus on incineration in these calls, there's – we have a lot of treatment, recycling, and disposal assets that have a lot of opportunity to expand and drive some better margins than we're seeing in the business right now.

 Joe G. Box - KeyBanc Capital Markets, Inc.